Naked-Cat-Plugins/NIF-Num.-de-Contribuinte-Portugues-for-WooCommerce/readme.txt

 == Changelog ==

 = 7.0 - 2026-04-10 =
-* [NEW] Free plugin ownership transferred from [Marco Almeida | Webdados](https://profiles.wordpress.org/webdados/) to [Naked Cat Plugins](https://profiles.wordpress.org/nakedcatplugins/) on WordPress.org - No worries, we’re the same people :-)
+* [NEW] Plugin ownership transferred from [Marco Almeida | Webdados](https://profiles.wordpress.org/webdados/) to [Naked Cat Plugins](https://profiles.wordpress.org/nakedcatplugins/) on WordPress.org - No worries, we’re the same people :-)
 * [TWEAK] Added [our ifthenpay plugin](https://wordpress.org/plugins/multibanco-ifthen-software-gateway-for-woocommerce/) as a suggested payment gateway in WooCommerce, if still not present (can be removed by setting the `NAKEDCAT_RECOMMEND_IFTHENPAY` constant to true)
 * [DEV] Removed `load_plugin_textdomain` call as WordPress handles it
 * [DEV] Improved PHPCS rules